molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 ### Key features for usage.

 `excitation/adpulses_sgd` and `excitation/mrphy_sgd` are python packages.
 A simple way to install it is to move them under the anaconda enviroment, `~/anaconda3/envs/<your env name>/lib/<your python version>/site-packages/`.
+Same for `rewinding` and  `refocusing`.

+You could change `.requires_grad` for RF pulse and shim current to optimize the variables you want in `optimizer.py` under `adpulses`.

+If you want to used shim array fields, you have to load the array field maps (Hz/A) in `mrphy/beffective.py` within function `rfgr2beff`.